Home Assistant: History

 The project was started as a Python application by Paulus Schoutsen in September 2013 and first published publicly on GitHub in November 2013.

-In July 2017, a managed operating system called Hass.io was initially introduced to make it easier to use Home Assistant on single-board computers like the Raspberry Pi series.
-This has since been renamed to "Home Assistant Operating System" (and is often referred to as "Home Assistant OS"), and uses the concept of a bundled "supervisor" management system that allows users to manage, backup, update the local installation and enable the option to extend the functionality of the software with add-ons (plug-in applications) to run as services on the same platform for tighter integrations with Home Assistant core.
+In July 2017, a managed operating system called Hass.io was introduced to make it easier to use Home Assistant on single-board computers like the Raspberry Pi series.
+This has since been renamed to Home Assistant Operating System (and is often referred to as Home Assistant OS), and uses the concept of a bundled supervisor management system that allows users to manage, backup, update the local installation and enable the option to extend the functionality of the software with add-ons (plug-in applications) to run as services on the same platform for tighter integrations with Home Assistant core.

-An optional "Home Assistant Cloud" subscription service was introduced in December 2017 as an external cloud computing service officially supported by the Home Assistant founders to solve the complexities associated with secured remote access, as well as linking to various third-party cloud services, such as Amazon Alexa and Google Assistant.
+An optional Home Assistant Cloud subscription service was introduced in December 2017 as an external cloud computing service officially supported by the Home Assistant founders to solve the complexities associated with secured remote access, as well as linking to various third-party cloud services, such as Amazon Alexa and Google Assistant.
 Nabu Casa, Inc. was formed in September 2018 to take over this subscription service.
-The company's funding is based solely on revenue from the "Home Assistant Cloud" subscription service.
+The company's funding is based solely on revenue from the Home Assistant Cloud subscription service.
 The money earned is used to finance the project's infrastructure and to pay for full-time employees contributing to the Home Assistant and ESPHome projects.

 In January 2020, branding was adjusted to make it easier to refer to different parts of the project.
-The main piece of software was renamed Home Assistant Core, while the full suite of software with the Hass.io embedded operating system with a bundled "supervisor" management system was renamed Home Assistant (though it is also commonly referred to as "HAOS" as in short for "Home Assistant OS").
+The main piece of software was renamed Home Assistant Core, while the full suite of software with the Hass.io embedded operating system with a bundled supervisor management system was renamed Home Assistant (though it is also commonly referred to as HAOS, short for Home Assistant OS).

-In April 2024, ownership of the Home Assistant source code and brand name was transferred to the newly created "Open Home Foundation" non-profit organization.
-The founder of Home Assistant made statements in the announcement that this transfer of ownership and change in governance should mean no practical change to its developers or users as it was primarily done to ensure that Home Assistant source code will remain a free and open-source software and with a continued focus on privacy and local control.
-Statements in the press release also included secondary plans and goals of making Home Assistant transition from an enthusiast platform to a mainstream consumer product.
+In April 2024, ownership of the Home Assistant source code and brand name was transferred to the newly created Open Home Foundation non-profit organization.
+The founder of Home Assistant made statements in the announcement that this transfer of ownership and change in governance should mean no practical change to its developers or users, as it was primarily done to ensure that Home Assistant source code will remain a free and open-source software and with a continued focus on privacy and local control.
+The press release stated plans to develop Home Assistant from an enthusiast platform into a mainstream consumer product.
 Ownership of many of the open-source libraries that Home Assistant uses as dependencies and other related entities was also transferred to the Open Home Foundation non-profit organization.